Andrew Gonzalez: As Education Secretary

 He initiated the revision of the Basic Education Curriculum and placed a corruption-free procurement system which significantly reduced the costs of textbooks and supplies purchased by the Department of Education, Culture and Sports.
 He initiated the changing of language of instruction to the regional language for the first three grades.

 Recognition

 In recognition of Gonzalez's achievements, he received awards from the City of Manila, National Press Club, Adamson University and from San Beda College.
 He received honorary doctorate degrees from Waseda University and Soka University in Japan, St. Paul University in Canada and from St. Mary's College of California.
-De La Salle University Manila granted him the title of President Emeritus on September 28, 2005, and DLSU-Manila's new state-of-the-art 20-storey General Education Building was named the Brother Andrew Gonzalez Hall.
+De La Salle University-Manila granted him the title of President Emeritus on September 28, 2005, and DLSU-Manila's new state-of-the-art 20-storey General Education Building was named the Br.
+Andrew Gonzalez Hall.

 Apalit Technical Vocational High School in San Juan, Apalit, Pampanga was renamed Bro.
-Andrew Gonzales Technical High School in his honor.
+Andrew Gonzalez Technical High School in his honor.